Innovation support

 The entry guidelines are:

-• Entrants should be between 12-months pre-incorporation and up to 4 years post-incorporation.
+• Entrants should be between 12-months pre-incorporation and 4 years post-incorporation.

 • Technology solutions should be at a technology readiness level (TRL) of 2 to 6 inclusive in order to be eligible for the Accelerator.
 We will accept applications from entrants that have developed other technologies at higher TRLs as long as the innovation they are applying with is TRL 2 to TRL 6.